evittaka/evittaka.github.io/_posts/2025-03-25-Assignment.markdown

 # San Francisco Crime Data Analysis: Assault

-The San Francisco crime data contains records of reported crimes in San Francisco, categorized by various attributes such as crime type, date and time, police district, and geographic coordinates (latitude and longitude).
-The dataset typically includes information on crimes like assault, theft, vandalism, robbery, and more.
-Data is collected starting from 2003 until the end of 2024.
-This dataset is valuable for understanding crime patterns, identifying high-crime areas, and enhancing public safety efforts.
-In this analysis, we take a closer look at assault data.
+The San Francisco crime dataset contains records of reported crimes, categorized by attributes such as crime type, date and time, police district, and geographic coordinates.
+It includes offenses like assault, theft, vandalism, and robbery, spanning from 2003 to 2024.
+This dataset is valuable for understanding crime trends, identifying high-crime areas, and informing public safety measures.
+In this analysis, we focus on assault data.

 ## Assault Trends Over Time

 This visualization examines the annual trend of reported assaults in San Francisco from 2003 to 2024.
-At first glance, the red line chart reveals a gradual long-term decline in assaults across the two-decade span, punctuated by sharp changes in the late 2010s and early 2020s.
-A dashed trendline reinforces this steady downward pattern, while a shaded area highlights the COVID-19 pandemic period.
+At first glance, the red line chart reveals a gradual decline in assaults over the two decades, with notable shifts in the late 2010s and early 2020s.
+A dashed trendline highlights this downward trajectory, while a shaded area marks the COVID-19 pandemic period.

-Between 2003 and 2017, assault levels remained relatively stable, fluctuating just above 10,000 incidents per year.
-However, a sharp decline occurred in 2020, coinciding with the pandemic’s peak.
-With social distancing, lockdowns, and reduced public activity, the number of reported assaults dropped dramatically, reaching the lowest point in the dataset.
-This shift suggests a strong correlation between social interaction levels and violent crime.
+Between 2003 and 2017, assault levels remained relatively stable, fluctuating around 10,000 incidents per year.
+However, a sharp decline occurred in 2020, coinciding with the peak of the pandemic.
+Social distancing, lockdowns, and reduced public activity contributed to a dramatic drop, reaching the lowest point in the dataset.
+This trend suggests a strong correlation between crime rates and social interaction levels.

-Interestingly, the post-pandemic years (2021–2024) show only a modest rebound.
-While assault rates rose slightly after 2020, they remained lower than pre-pandemic levels, indicating a potential long-term shift in urban dynamics, policing, or public behavior.
+Interestingly, post-pandemic years (2021–2024) show only a modest rebound.
+While assault rates increased slightly after 2020, they remained below pre-pandemic levels.
+This suggests a potential long-term shift influenced by changes in urban dynamics, policing, or public behavior.

-By visualizing the data in this way, we can clearly observe how large-scale societal disruptions like COVID-19 can dramatically influence patterns of violent crime—insights that could be valuable for both urban planning and public safety strategy moving forward.
+By visualizing the data, we can see how large-scale societal disruptions—such as the COVID-19 pandemic—can significantly impact violent crime patterns.
+These insights could be useful for urban planning and public safety strategies moving forward.

 <div style="width: 800px; margin: 0 auto;">
     <iframe src="/assets/interactive_assaults.html" width="100%" height="500px" frameborder="0"></iframe>